Blurryface0814/SunnyNet/README.md

 The `--remove-zero` parameter is used to remove the point clouds with XYZ coordinates of 0 in the DENSE dataset to reduce unnecessary calculation cost.

-# Using SunnyNet on ROS
+# Using SunnyNet under ROS
-## Create your workspace
+Create your workspace
-First, create your workspace.
 ```
 mkdir -p catkin_ws/src
 cd catkin_ws/src